j-sripad/colon_crypt_segmentation/README.md

      - I trained segmentation models using Linknet, Unet, UnetPlusPlus and  Multi-Attention network architectures with different backbone encoders like efficientnet-b2, efficientnet-b3, resnet50 etc.
      - Unet and UnetPlusPlus architectures performed the best, with Unet - efficientnetb2 fetching me the best dice score.
      - Trained the model for 5 folds.
-     - Used crossentropy loss for training, with Ranger optimizer (RAdam + Lookahead).
+     - Used cross-entropy loss for training, with Ranger optimizer (RAdam + Lookahead).
      For Ranger optimizer please install
      ```
      pip3 install torch-optimizer